gemixin/digit-gui/README.md

 Notes for usage:
 - Changes you make to settings will automatically be saved.
 - The default save directory is the local directory.
-- The maximum number of frames to capture at once is 600 (10 seconds at 60fps) but this can be changed in the code if you wish.
+- The maximum number of frames to capture at once is 600 (10 seconds at 60fps) (can be changed in the code if you wish).
 - The maximum interaction number is 9999.
 - The interaction number automatically increments after each capture, but can always be manually set as well.
+- The maximum number of seconds for the countdown timer is 10 (can be changed in the code if you wish).

 ## Known Issues
 - **VGA Mode Bug**: